ARTISTS IN PERFORMANCE: UKRAINIAN ART SONG SUMMER INSTITUTE 2018

 public auditing of master classes

-just as in past years we are offering free public auditing, of the mater class workshops.
-For 3 day during the 2018 Summer Institute we are opening up the door s of the S.I. to the public to experience how an art song performance is crafted.
+Just as in past years we are offering free public auditing of the master class workshops.
+For 3 days during the 2018 Summer Institute we are opening up the doors of the Summer Institute to the public to experience how an art song performance is crafted.

 Your spring opera Season starts here

 This evening's theme explores the roots of Ukrainian Art song to a Galician exprecience through the works of composers; Mykola Lysenko, Ostap Nyzhankivsky, Nestor Nyzhankivsky and Stefania Turkewich.

 Andrea Ludwig, Mezzo Soprano, Laura McAlpine, Mezzo Soprano, Andrew Skitko, Tenor and accompanied by Robert Kortgaard, Piano